What Breaks Knowledge Graph based RAG? Benchmarking and Empirical Insights into Reasoning under Incomplete Knowledge: Details of Rule Mining

 \subsection{AMIE3 Hyperparameter Settings}

-We use AMIE3 with a confidence threshold of 0.3 and a PCA confidence threshold $\theta_{\text{PCA}}$ of 0.4 for both datasets.
-The maximum rule length is set to 3 for \textbf{Family} to avoid overly complex patterns, and 4 for \textbf{FB15k-237} to allow richer rules.
+We use AMIE3 with a confidence threshold of 0.3 and a PCA confidence threshold $\theta_{\text{PCA}}$ of 0.4 for all three datasets.
+The maximum rule length is set to 3 for \textbf{Family} to avoid overly complex patterns, and 4 for \textbf{FB15k-237} and \textbf{Wikidata5m} to allow richer rules.
+For the AMIE3 confidence and head coverage thresholds (Section~\ref{sec:rule_mining}), we tested values from 0.1–0.6 and chose 0.3 as a balance: lower values produced unreliable rules, while higher ones biased the distribution toward certain relations.
+For $\tau$, we tested 0.01–0.2 and set it to limit domination by frequent entities, ensuring a balanced answer distribution.
 See Appendix~\ref{app:pca_conf} for the definition of PCA confidence.